Your right to your Statutory Credit Report

 Your broker is requesting an up-to-date copy of your full credit report and this is available via companies such as Experian, Equifax, and TransUnion.
 Ideally, you should obtain reports from all three sources as the data on them sometimes differs.

 You have the statutory right to access your personal credit information, and a credit agency is permitted under the Data Protection Act 1998 to charge you £2 for providing your statutory credit report.

 The easy route.

-CheckmyFile provide a subscription service that allows you to download your credit report online within minutes.
+CheckmyFile provides a subscription service that allows you to download your credit report online within minutes.

 The service is £14.99 per month and gives you access, through on report to your credit files from the three major UK credit reference agencies Equifax, Experian, and TransUnion.

-CheckmyFile offer you your first month’s subscription free to trial the service.
+CheckmyFile offers you your first month’s subscription free to trial the service.
 If you cancel in the first month you pay nothing.